personal-files provides access to the specified files in the user’s home. This interface gives privileged access to the user’s data.

 Requires snapd version 2.37+.

-This interface is typically used to provide read-only access to top-level hidden data directories within a user’s home directory in order to support importing data from existing applications where the snap is the clear owner of the target directory.
+personal-files interface is typically used to provide read-only access to top-level hidden data directories within a user’s real home directory in order to support importing data from existing applications where the snap is the clear owner of the target directory.

 For distribution via the Snap store, consumers of this interface require an approved snap declaration.
 For acceptance, you will need to make a descriptive interface reference, as used by